icebob/moleculer-java-site/docs/caching.md

 ---

 Moleculer has a built-in caching solution to accelerate responses of service actions.
-There are two types of cache service:
+There are two types of caches:

 - Local cache (eg. MemoryCacher, Off-Heap Cacher, some JCache implementations)
 - Distributed cache (eg. Redis Cacher, some implementations of JCache are distributed)